 In the early ‘90s, Golijov began to work closely with two string quartets—the St. Lawrence and the Kronos.
 Both ensembles were the earliest to project Golijov's volatile and category-defying style in its true, full form.
 In 2002, EMI released Yiddishbbuk

 , a Grammy-nominated CD of Golijov's chamber music, celebrating ten years of collaboration with the St. Lawrence String Quartet, featuring clarinetist Todd Palmer.
-The St. Lawrence String Quartet continues their collaboration, as they premiered the composer’s Qohelet
+The St. Lawrence String Quartet has continued their collaboration into the new decade, premiering the composer’s Qohelet

 in 2011.
 The Kronos Quartet released three recordings featuring their collaborations with Golijov: The Dreams and Prayers of Isaac the Blind